Tiye: Family and early life

 Tiye's father, Yuya, was a non-royal, wealthy landowner from the Upper Egyptian town of Akhmim, where he served as a priest and superintendent of oxen or commander of the chariotry.
-Tiye's mother, Thuya, was involved in many religious cults, as her different titles attested (Singer of Hathor, Chief of the Entertainers of both Amun and Min...), which suggests that she was a member of the royal family.
+Tiye's mother, Thuya, was involved in many religious cults, as her different titles attested (Singer of Hathor, Chief of the Entertainers of both Amun and Min...).
+Sometimes it is believed that Thuya is likely to be of royal descent.

+Egyptologists have suggested that Tiye's father, Yuya, was of foreign origin due to the features of his mummy and the many different spellings of his name, which might imply it was a non-Egyptian name in origin.
+Some suggest that the queen's strong political and unconventional religious views might have been due not just to a strong character, but to foreign descent.
+However, a growing number of scholars—especially more recent ones—argue that Tiye and her parents were of indigenous Egyptian origin, originating from Akhmim, and maintain that Yuya’s name shows no phonological features characteristic of a foreign language.